nadiamariduena/python-intro-2024-privat/z_decorators.md

 ### 🟣 QUESTION: Why do we use `_toy` instead of `toy` in Python classes(above code)?
 Is it because *_toy* is used to store the actual value internally, while *toy* is used to access or modify this value through property methods?

+#### ✅ chatgpt:

+ Yes, using `_toy` (with an underscore) is a common convention in Python to indicate that it’s a private or internal attribute of the class.

 <br>
 <br>
 <br>